babelouest/glewlwyd/docs/OIDC.md

   "type": "access_token", // Hardcoded
-  "iat": 1466556840, // Issued at time in Epoch Unix format "expires_in": 3600, // Number of seconds of validity for this token "scope":["scope1","g_profile"] // scopes granted to this access token }
+  "iat": 1466556840, // Issued at time in Epoch Unix format "expires_in": 3600, // Number of seconds of validity for this token "scope":"scope1 g_profile" // scopes granted to this access token in a string separated by spaces }
 ```